Let us handle your shipping needs by booking with FlockDirect today.

 Whether your business is expanding, contracting, or is simply desirous of a more efficient way to move product, TPLs bring to bear a whole slew of cost-effective strategies to implement your specific needs.
 Logistics professionals will be constantly monitoring the performance of your supply chain, searching for and removing redundancies and efficiencies that cost money and time.
 Implementing logistical software and new technologies to monitor your supply chain from a bird’s eye view perspective, a good TPL can pinpoint the problems that plague your business’ most vital function: getting your product into the hands of the customer.
 If you are finding that your supply chain is rife with inefficiencies and mishandling, then the answer to your troubles may very well be to engage a TPL.

 One of the most obvious third-party logistics advantages is the utilization of complex algorithms and software to monitor and assess your supply chain.
 3PL services have access to some of the most cutting-edge technologies in the world.
-Considering this is an industry that rakes in over $750 billion annually, the tech world has a vested interest in providing new ways to improve logistics software.
+Considering this is an industry that rakes in over $2 trillion annually, the tech world has a vested interest in providing new ways to improve logistics software.
 These programs have become the lifeblood of the logistics world, monitoring everything from the weight of freight to the space available in any given warehouse.
 Most TPLs will provide up to date software to your business in order for you to keep tabs on what is happening in your supply chain.

 Warehouse management and order fulfillment are a breeze with a logistics company.